Takeda Ventures

 Seed Round in 2018

-SEEDSUPPLY is a research and development company based in Fujisawa, Kanagawa, Japan, specializing in medical and agricultural chemical products.
-Established in May 2017 as a spin-off from Takeda Pharmaceutical Company Limited, SEEDSUPPLY operates a drug discovery platform that focuses on the creation of small molecule drugs.
-Utilizing binder selection technology, the company addresses drug targets that are typically difficult to analyze with conventional high-throughput screening methods.
-This approach enables medical professionals to explore new avenues for discovering candidate compounds, thereby contributing to advancements in drug development.
+SEEDSUPPLY is a research and development company based in Fujisawa, Kanagawa, Japan, that specializes in creating medical and agricultural chemical products.
+Established in May 2017 as a spin-off from Takeda Pharmaceutical Company Limited, SEEDSUPPLY operates a drug discovery platform focused on the development of small molecule drugs.
+The company utilizes binder selection technology to address drug targets that are typically difficult to analyze with conventional high-throughput screening methods.
+This innovative approach enables medical professionals to explore new possibilities in the discovery of drug candidate compounds, contributing to advancements in medical treatments.

 Series C in 2017